Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 If `disableAutomaticAuthentication` is `false`, the user doesn't use `authenticate()`, and the user has never authenticated before, `getToken` will prompt the user to authenticate.

 By setting the option `disableAutomaticAuthentication` to `true`, the credential will fail to automatically authenticate calls in which user interaction is necessary.
 Instead, the credential will throw an `AuthenticationRequiredError`.
-If the `disableAutomaticAuthentication` is set to `true`, the user doesn’t use `authenticate()`, and the user has never authenticated before, `getToken` should fail hard.
+If `disableAutomaticAuthentication` is set to `true`, the user doesn't use `authenticate()`, and the user has never authenticated before, `getToken` should fail hard.
 The following example demonstrates an application handling such an exception to prompt the user to authenticate only after some application logic has completed.

 ```ts